civicrm/civicrm-dev-docs/docs/core/architecture.md

 BAO stands for business access object ([example](https://github.com/civicrm/civicrm-core/blob/master/CRM/Event/BAO/Event.php)).
 BAOs map to DAOs and extend them with the business logic of CiviCRM.
-A lot of the meat of CiviCRM is found in the BAOs, for example they have the code that creates follow up activities when an activity is created, or create activities and populating custom fields when a pledge is created.
+The core logic of CiviCRM belongs in the BAOs, for example they have the code that creates follow up activities when an activity is created, or create activities and populating custom fields when a pledge is created.